Germano Longo

 Germano Longo (24 May 1933 – 14 July 2022) was an Italian actor and voice actor.
 He was sometimes credited as Herman Lang or Grant Laramy.

 Life and career

 Born in Poggiardo, Longo attended the Centro Sperimentale di Cinematografia in Rome, graduating in 1953.
 He was very active in genre films, particularly peplum, adventure and Spaghetti Western films.
-He was also active as a dubber and as a dubbing director.
+He was also active as a dubber and as a dubbing director, mainly active in the anime genre.